Jaguar Land Rover to build electric cars at UK plant

 Britain's biggest car company, which built 30 per cent of the UK's 1.5 million cars last year, will make a range of electrified vehicles at its Castle Bromwich plant in central England, beginning with its luxury saloon, the XJ.

-"The future of mobility is electric and, as a visionary British company, we are committed to making our next generation of zero-emission vehicles in the UK," Chief Executive Ralf Speth said on Friday.
+Chief executive Ralf Speth said on Friday: "The future of mobility is electric and, as a visionary British company, we are committed to making our next generation of zero-emission vehicles in the UK."

 The announcement gives a boost to Britain's automotive sector hit this year by Honda and Ford's plans to close factories.

-Jaguar Land Rover (JLR) has highlighted the dangers of a no-deal Brexit and the need to maintain frictionless trade with the European Union, echoing warnings from the industry that just-in-time production could be hit by customs delays and additional bureaucracy.
+Jaguar Land Rover (JLR) has highlighted the dangers of a no-deal Brexit and the need to maintain frictionless trade with the European Union (EU), echoing warnings from the industry that just-in-time production could be hit by customs delays and additional bureaucracy.

 Three of JLR's four European car plants are in Britain, giving it limited capacity elsewhere on the continent.